5G in the UK: what are the top stocks to watch?

 BATM Advanced Communications

 BATM Advanced Communications is a company with two distinct business, one of which that provides cyber security, software and hardware to the telecoms industry.
-It recently developed the NFVTime operating system, a high-capacity networking platform that helps networks utilise 5G and edge computing.
+In 2019, it developed the NFVTime operating system, a high-capacity networking platform that helps networks utilise 5G and edge computing.
+In fact, as of January 2021, NFVTime is available to public cloud networks.

-BATM said the platform, developed by its subsidiary Telco Systems under a joint agreement with chipmaker Arm, can ‘effectively scale down the cost of deploying services [for network operators] while increasing system performance to levels not seen by other platforms’ following a trial with Vodafone.
+BATM said the platform, developed by its subsidiary Telco Systems under a joint agreement with Chipmaker Arm, can effectively scale down the cost of deploying services [for network operators] while increasing system performance to levels not seen by other platforms’ following a proof-of-concept trial with Vodafone in 2020.
 BATM’s other, slightly larger division focuses on biomedicine, supplying diagnostic equipment and services to the medical and pharmaceutical industries.

-Telit Communications makes components needed for smart devices and internet of things (IoT) devices to connect to networks, and provides platforms for them to operate on.
+Telit Communications makes components needed for smart devices and IoT devices to connect to networks, and provides platforms for them to operate on.
 Telit’s strategy is focused on the evolution of products and devices in a world of faster connectivity and creating the next generation of modules, routers, gateways and other products and services that are needed to run them.

 Trackwise Designs manufactures circuit boards that are used in antennas and other communication products, allowing all the different components in a device to interact with one another.
 It has its own patented manufacturing process for circuit boards named Improved Harness Technology (IHT), which is being rolled out to meet increased demand from electric vehicles, aerospace and healthcare markets.

 It says its growth targets for IHT is ‘based on the sustained foundation of profitable supply of RF products in support of 4G and 5G network deployment’.
-Its first order for IHT was made earlier this year by a UK-based maker of electric vehicles, which is using it to produce circuits that go into the vehicle’s battery.
+Its first order for IHT was made last year by an unnamed UK-based maker of electric vehicles, which is using it to produce circuits that go into the vehicle’s battery for at least the next three years.

 Seize a share opportunity today